TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 They started the #K18HairFlip challenge.
 Participants in the TikTok challenge stood to win a $1,000 Sephora gift card and a K18 salon service.

-5. TikTok Branded effects ads
+5. TikTok Branded Effects ads

 A good example of TikTok branded effect ads is from Ristorante Pizza.